 There are other higher Girlguiding UK awards e.g. The Silver Fish and The Laurel Award, these have complex criteria and need to be discussed with Commissioners before making a nomination.

-- Recommendations for all awards should be in consultation with Unit Leaders, District Commissioners or Division Commissioners.
-They can be submitted by anyone involved with Girlguiding but must be signed by Division Commissioners /County Commissioner.
+- Recommendations for all awards should be in consultation with Unit Leaders, District or Division Commissioners.
+They can be submitted by anyone involved with Girlguiding but must be signed by the Division Commissioner/County Commissioner.

-- All other County / Association recommendations must be completed on the correct Nomination Form for 2020, and may be sent to Worcestershire County Office (for the attention of the Assistant County Commissioner) at any time but must be received by the 31 May 2020.
+- All other County/Association recommendations must be completed on the correct Nomination Form for 2021, and may be sent to Worcestershire County Office (for the attention of the Assistant County Commissioner) at any time but must be received by the 31 May 2021.

 - Recipients (and a guest) will be invited to the annual Thanks & Recognition Tea on Sunday 3 October 2021 (depending on the situation at the time) to receive their award and a short citation will be read with each award.
-Division Commissioners will receive a list of recipients, and also any unsuccessful nominees, for their Division.
+Division Commissioners will receive a list of recipients, and also names of any unsuccessful nominees, for their Division.

-- Recipients of the Midland Region Chief Commissioner Award will be notified by Region and invited to attend a ceremony at Midlands.
+- Recipients of the Midlands Chief Commissioner Award will be notified by Region and invited to attend a ceremony at Midlands with the Chief Commissioner.

 - Maintain confidentiality – the nominee should not know of the application.